Study of Boserolimab (MK-5890) as Monotherapy and in Combination With Pembrolizumab (MK-3475) in Adults With Advanced Solid Tumors (MK-5890-001)

 - Brief Summary

-The purpose of this study is to assess the safety and pharmacokinetics of boserolimab (MK-5890) when administered alone and in combination with pembrolizumab (MK-3475) in adults with advanced solid tumors.
-The initial course of boserolimab monotherapy or boserolimab plus pembrolizumab combination therapy will be for up to 35 administrations (approximately 2 years).
-The safety and pharmacokinetics of boserolimab when administered with pembrolizumab, pemetrexed and carboplatin in adults with non squamous non-small cell lung cancer (NSCLC) and boserolimab when administered with pembrolizumab and nab-paclitaxel in adults with triple-negative breast cancer (TNBC) will also be assessed.
+The purpose of this study is to assess the safety and pharmacokinetics of boserolimab (MK-5890) when administered alone and in combination with pembrolizumab (MK-3475) in adults.
+Boserolimab monotherapy or boserolimab plus pembrolizumab combination therapy will be administered in adults with advanced solid tumors, including endometrial cancer, for up to 35 administrations (approximately 2 years).
+The safety and pharmacokinetics of boserolimab when administered with pembrolizumab, pemetrexed and carboplatin in adults with non-squamous non-small cell lung cancer (NSCLC) and boserolimab when administered with pembrolizumab and nab-paclitaxel in adults with triple-negative breast cancer (TNBC) will also be assessed.

 - Detailed Description

-Participants receiving boserolimab monotherapy who experience disease progression may be eligible to switch to receiving boserolimab plus pembrolizumab combination therapy for up to 35 cycles (approximately 2 years) at the discretion of the Investigator and approval of the Sponsor.
+Participants receiving boserolimab monotherapy who experience disease progression may be eligible to switch to receiving boserolimab plus pembrolizumab combination therapy at an eligible dose for up to 35 cycles (approximately 2 years) at the discretion of the Investigator and approval of the Sponsor.

 Recruitment & Eligibility